This is a guest post by Startupr

 To incorporate and register your company, you need to pay the applicable fee along with the above documents.
 You can submit the form online through Hong Kong’s 24-hour Companies E-registry or you can submit a hardcopy at the government department at Queensway.

-You have now finished the initial process of registering and incorporating your business entity in Hong Kong, with the business structure according to the requirements of your company.
 But what do you do after incorporating your Hong Kong business?
 The next step is to get your company up and running.

 The most pertinent thing you have to do is to open a corporate bank account in order to start funding your ventures.
 While the process for opening a personal bank account is quite straightforward, you will need to prepare more paperwork and documents to show to the bank to open a corporate bank account.
 Mentioned below are some of the documents you need to prepare before heading down to a traditional bank to open a corporate bank account.